nodejs/corepack/README.md

 ### When Building Packages

 Just use your package managers as you usually would.
-Run `yarn install` in Yarn projects, `pnpm install` in pnpm projects, and `npm` in npm projects.
+Run `yarn install` in Yarn projects and `pnpm install` in pnpm projects.
 Corepack will catch these calls, and depending on the situation:

 - **If the local project is configured for the package manager you're using**,